totalspectrum/spin2cpp/docs/basic.md

 ### RIGHT$

 A predefined string function. `right$(s, n)` returns the right-most `n` characters of `s`.
 If `n` is longer than the length of `s`, returns `s`.
 If `n` =< 0, returns an empty string.
 If a memory allocation error occurs, returns NULL (0).

+### SELF

+Indicates the current object.
+Not implemented yet.

 ### SHORT